Relief-1/Relief1/README.md

 ## Contributors
 We need your help

 A project of this scope and vision requires help from many people.
 There is room for anyone who is willing to help.
-It makes no difference if you are an experienced web developer or a stay at home mom looking for a way to contribute to humanity we want your help.
-Head on over to the We Need Your Help wiki to check out our open positions.
-Whether see anything particular role that interests you or you want to help but don't know how, please contact us or visit us at our forum.
+Please look through our open tickets and contact us #relief1 on the Freenode IRC service if you have any questions.

 Programmers: